ag863k/Task-Tracker/README.md

 Styling: Custom CSS for a modern UI/UX
 Version Control: Git for source code management

-Navigate to the project directory: cd task-tracker

-Open index.html in your web browser to start using the app.

 <h2>Contribution</h2>
 This project is a personal endeavor aimed at improving my skills in web development.
 I welcome feedback and contributions from others to further enhance this application.
 Feel free to fork the repository and submit a pull request with your suggestions!